Skip to main content

 5. Click the Edit nameservers button

-6. If custom nameservers are set, switch to the default nameservers by choosing Default DotServe nameservers
+6. If Custom nameservers is selected, switch to Name.store’s default nameservers by choosing Default Name.store nameservers

 7. Click Save

-Once your domain is set to the platform’s default nameservers, you can proceed to manage your DNS Records.
+Once your domain is set to Default Name.store nameservers, you can proceed to manage your DNS Records.

 To manage specific DNS Records, refer to the following articles:

-Click the relevant link to go directly to the article you need.
+Click a link to go directly to the article you need.

 Did this answer your question?